 The file picont normally is built only on the first make.
-The file pilink is built on the first make and is rebuilt whenever the repertoire of built-in functions is changed.
+The file pilink is built on the first make and is rebuilt whenever the repertoire of built-in functions is changed as a result of modifications to h/pdef.h.
 The file piconx is rebuilt whenever the source code in the run-time system is changed.